Entanglemons: Cross-platform protected qubits from entanglement: simple models for entanglemon qubits

 \subsubsection{A general principle to overcome the dephasing dilemma}

-How does one make the qubit states with disjoint support also indistinguishable?
-One may ask if dephasing errors are unavoidable in such entanglemon constructions.
+How does one make the qubit states with disjoint support (due to vanishing matrix elements as shown above) also indistinguishable?
+One may ask if dephasing errors due to such symmetric noise are unavoidable in such entanglemon constructions.
 Any entanglemon formed from a $U(1)^\beta$ symmetric system will have no protection against dephasing due to the reasons mentioned earlier.
 However, if one could reduce this $U(1)^\beta$ to a discrete symmetry $\mathbb{Z}_{2\beta}$ then such protection could be achieved.
 We present a pathway to do this symmetry reduction and explain why such a reduction adds additional protection from dephasing in the next section.

 At this point, readers with a condensed matter or statistical physics background could ponder if there exists some order-by-disorder mechanism via which quantum fluctuations could cause this symmetry reduction.
 However, due to the nature of the $U(1)^\beta$ symmetry one can show that such an order-by-disorder mechanism is not possible.
 We refer the interested readers to appendix \ref{App_sec_beta_translations} for a more detailed discussion on order-by-disorder in these settings.